igorpawelec/plGeoAdaptels/README.md

 # plGeoAdaptels

 <img src="https://raw.githubusercontent.com/igorpawelec/plGeoAdaptels/main/www/plGeoAdaptels.png" align="right" width="120"/>

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

 **Scale-Adaptive Superpixels (Adaptels) for geospatial raster data.**

-A pure Python + Numba reimplementation of the plGeoAdaptels algorithm — portable, pip-installable, no compiled binaries required.
+A pure Python + Numba reimplementation of the Adaptel algorithm for creating scale-adaptive superpixels from geospatial raster data.
+Portable, pip-installable, no compiled binaries required.

-## Algorithm
+## Background

 Adaptels are superpixels that **automatically adapt their size** to local image texture: small in complex/textured regions, large in homogeneous areas.
 The only required parameter is the energy threshold *T*.

-Based on:
+The algorithm was originally proposed by:

 > R. Achanta, P. Marquez-Neila, P. Fua, S. Süsstrunk,
 > *"Scale-Adaptive Superpixels"*, Color and Imaging Conference (CIC26), 2018.

-Original C implementation by Paweł Netzel, University of Agriculture in Kraków, Poland.
+The original C implementation (`plGeoAdaptels`) was developed by **Paweł Netzel** at the University of Agriculture in Kraków, Poland.
+This Python package is a faithful reimplementation of that C code using Numba JIT compilation for near-native performance.

+The algorithm was applied to standing dead tree detection in:

+> I. Pawelec, J. Socha, P. Netzel,
+> *"Superpixel-based segmentation of standing dead trees from aerial photographs"*,
+> International Journal of Applied Earth Observation and Geoinformation, 2026.

 ## Installation